How arenas work to keep fans safe attending indoor sports

 24 of24

 Allen Hershkowitz won't use the word “safe” because there is no certainty in life sciences.
-But the 65-year-old Ph.D with decades of environmental science experience says he would feel comfortable going to an socially distanced indoor sporting event with one of his children.
+But the 65-year-old Ph.D. with decades of environmental science experience says he would feel comfortable going to a socially distanced indoor sporting event with one of his children.

 “Given the protocols, I would feel OK about it,” he said.